mpneuried/obj-schema/README.md

     * `check` : The numeric value isn't within the defined boundaries
 * `field` : *( `String` )*: The objects field the error occurred in.
 E.g. `name`

+## Advanced example

+This example in `example.js`. shows how to use the custom functions.

 ## Testing

 **Node.js**